CornFlakers/fnhl/README.md

 FNHL APP README

-1. You will have to create your own file under src/
+0. Have nvm / npm installed on target system.
+1. Clone this repo.
+2. Run npm install in the repo dir.
+3. Create Firebase.js under src/

 // Import the functions you need from the SDKs you need import { initializeApp } from "firebase/app";